jingsu96/tocino/README.md

 <h1 align="center">
-  Tocino is the experimental design system for the Web
+  Tocino UI is the experimental design system for the Web
 </h1>

 ## Installation